An honest review of Teachable from a Teachable Expert (Updated Sep 2025).

 💡 Note: Teachable also has a free plan, though it’s more limited and includes higher transaction fees.

-When Should You Upgrade from Basic to Pro?
+When to Upgrade from Starter to Builder?

 If you’re interested, check out Teachable’s official pricing page§ for the latest details.